 The centre piece of the project is a new public space known as Heroes’ Square.
 The landscape designed by Fira, sweeps gently to the level of Millennium Avenue visually and physically connecting the building to the wider Arboretum.

-Community benefit – shortlisted
+Community Benefit Award – shortlisted